 When a new competitor entered the scene and bid high, as well, my clients bids suddenly tripled in cost.

-Why Your High Bid Might Mean Nothing - The Influence of Quality Score
+Why a High Bid Might Mean Nothing - The Impact of Quality Score

 Once you factored in all of these elements, then set your bid for your keywords.

 Monitor, test, and evaluate all the time.
 Your bid is often going to change, so work to make sure it's of value and not breaking your budget.

 If you don't have the time or the experience needed to manage your campaign, then consider hiring a Google AdWords Consultant to help with your campaigns.